-- Then select a regular time for practice that suits your schedule and temperament.
+- Then, establish a regular time to practice that suits your schedule and temperament.
 If you are a morning person, experiment with a sitting before breakfast.
 If evening fits your temperament or schedule better, try that first.
-Begin with sitting ten or twenty minutes at a time.
+Begin with sitting ten or 20 minutes at a time.
 Later you can sit longer or more frequently.
 Daily meditation can become like bathing or toothbrushing.
 It can bring a regular cleansing and calming to your heart and mind.

 - Find a posture on the chair or cushion in which you can easily sit erect without being rigid.
 Let your body be firmly planted on the earth, your hands resting easily, your heart soft, your eyes closed gently.
 At first feel your body and consciously soften any obvious tension.
 Let go of any habitual thoughts or plans.